IRIS Waiver Renewal

 - Counseling, Therapeutic, and Wellness Services—Added culturally appropriate counseling, therapeutic, and wellness services and provider types.
 This could include services like, meditation, Tai Chi, Native American Healers and other wellness services associated with a particular cultural tradition.

-- July 2024: Interested parties gave input in an online survey and online public input sessions
+- July 2024: Interested parties gave input in an online survey and online public input sessions.

-- January 2025: DHS began drafting proposed changes and seeking internal approvals
+- January 2025: DHS began drafting proposed changes and seeking internal approvals.

-- July 2025: 30-day public comment and Tribal consultation begins
+- July 2025: 30-day public comment and Tribal consultation began.

-- January 2026: The renewed waiver is in effect
+- January 2026: The renewed waiver is in effect.

 DHS gathered input on the IRIS program throughout the waiver renewal process.
 We heard from IRIS participants, families, caregivers and providers, IRIS contract staff, advocates, and other partners.